NSF-Microplastics-Project/LULC/README.md

 # Landcover
-This repository covers the land use summarization for the NSF Microplastics project area.
+This repository covers the landuse/landcover summarization for the NSF Microplastics project area.